QuokkaStake/cosmos-wallets-exporter/README.md

 All of the metrics provided by cosmos-wallets-exporter have the `cosmos_wallets_exporter_` as a prefix, here's the list of the exposed metrics:
 - `cosmos_wallets_exporter_balance` - wallet balance in tokens
 - `cosmos_wallets_exporter_balance_usd` - wallet balance in USD (only native tokens are used for calculation, IBC tokens are not)
+- `cosmos_wallets_exporter_denom_coefficient` - coefficient between 1 display token and 1 native token (like 1 atom = 1_000_000 atom).
+Defaults to 1000000.
 - `cosmos_wallets_exporter_success` - 1 if a wallet balance scrape was successful, 0 if no. You can also make alert to fire if it's above 0, to get notified on failed scrapes (for example, if a remote LCD endpoint is not accessible anymore).
 If the scrape failed, there won't be `cosmos_wallets_exporter_balance` or `cosmos_wallets_exporter_balance_usd` for it.
 - `cosmos_wallets_exporter_timings` - time it took to get a response from an LCD endpoint, in seconds.

 ## How can I configure it?

-All of the configuration is done via the .toml config file, which is passed to the application via the `--config` app parameter.
+All configuration is done via the .toml config file, which is passed to the application via the `--config` app parameter.
 Check `config.example.toml` for a config reference.

 ## How can I contribute?